mmcux/de-nds-translation/README.md

 2. Data selection: [self_learning_model.py](https://github.com/mmcux/de-nds-translation/blob/master/self_learning_model.py)
 3. Final model for translating: [translation_model.py](https://github.com/mmcux/de-nds-translation/blob/master/translation_model.py)

-Parts of the projects can't be published due to only personal permission for using the data.
+Minor parts of the projects can't be published right now due to only personal permission for using the data.
 Still, you should be able to run all with the uploaded content.

 ---

 # Low German

 Low German is a language spoken in Northern Germany.
-Once the dominant language, it disappeared nowadays in daily usage and if spoken then mostly in old generations.
-It is listed as [endangered language](http://www.unesco.org/new/en/culture/themes/endangered-languages/atlas-of-languages-in-danger/).

-Low German has its own vocabulary and grammar which prevents a word by word translation from German to Low German.
+Once the dominant language until the mid of 20th century, it disappeared nowadays in daily usage.
+Although statistics count 1-2 million Low German speakers, which might be relatively high compared to other low resource languages, [99.2% of the people under 20](http://www.ins-bremen.de/fileadmin/ins-bremen/user_upload/umfrage2016/broschuere-umfrage.pdf) can't speak Low German in Northern Germany.
+The language is dying rapidly and therefore it is listed as [endangered language by the UNESCO](http://www.unesco.org/new/en/culture/themes/endangered-languages/atlas-of-languages-in-danger/).

 With the help of Neural Machine Translation this project wants to support the community which is working every day to keep the language alive.